Fusible alloy

 A fusible alloy is a metal alloy capable of being easily fused, i.e. easily meltable, at relatively low temperatures.
 Fusible alloys are commonly, but not necessarily, eutectic alloys.

 Sometimes the term "fusible alloy" is used to describe alloys with a melting point below 183 C. Fusible alloys in this sense are used for solder.

 Introduction

+Fusible alloys are typically made from low melting metals.

+There are 14 low melting metallic elements that are stable for practical handling.
+These are in 2 distinct groups:

+The 5 alkali metals have 1 s electron and melt between +181 (Li) and +28 (Cs) Celsius;

+The 9 poor metals have 10 d electrons and from none (Zn, Cd, Hg) to three (Bi) p electrons, they melt between -38 (Hg) and +419 (Zn) Celsius.

 From a practical view, low-melting alloys can be divided into the following categories: